• K9 DogHealth - Immune boosting, cartilage strengthening products for dogs.

 • Body weight is maintained at the ideal level for the breed, with the help of an appropriately modified dysplastic diet, and a satisfactory exercise programme .

-However, it is important to avoid overloading the puppy when moving it, i.e. if it gets tired, do not force the movement.
+>However, it is important to avoid overloading the puppy when moving it, i.e. if it gets tired, do not force the movement.
 In addition, a sedentary lifestyle is not good either, because the normal development of the gluteal muscles and hip joints requires adequate movement.

 • We give him a non-steroidal, anti-inflammatory and analgesic supplement rich in natural anti-cartilage substances, such as K9 InuFlex® or K9 FullFlex™.

 With proper feeding, moving the dog correctly, and with the right food supplement the chance of developing dysplasia and the aggravation of existing symptoms can be greatly reduced!
+Click here to read about dysplasia in Hungarian.

 One of the most important things we can do to avoid dysplasia is prevention.